scg-wedo/code_problems/java/problem1.md

 5. **Create a Controller:**

-   - Create a BookController class with endpoints for managing books:
+   - Create a BookController class with endpoints for managing and validate books:
      - GET /books - Retrieve all books.
      - GET /books/{id} - Retrieve a book by ID.
      - POST /books - Add a new book.